-I haven’t shot in areas with a super bright background very much since that first shoot, but I started taking a few test shots to fine tune the correct exposure settings before beginning the actual shoot.
+I haven’t shot in areas with a super bright background very much since that first session, but I started taking a few test shots to fine tune the correct exposure settings before beginning the actual session.
 I do this with every setting, even within the same hotel suite since the lighting changes for spot to spot.
 So that’s something that I do now as a result of this lesson.
 Even so, I should buy a light meter to read the light and suggest exposure settings so I don’t have to take test shots.

 I’ve gotten better about this.
 I move around a lot more, including kneeling, sitting, lying down, standing on furniture, step stools, ladders, and counters to get better angles and interesting shots.
 I also break a photography rule occasionally, which is to level the scene in the photograph, by tilting the camera one way or the other.
 This gives a different perspective to the photo.
 Sometimes it works, sometimes it doesn’t.
 But, hey, it’s digital so why not!

-I did go buy a bluetooth speaker to play music during shoots.
-I generally let the model connect his/her phone to it and play whatever s/he wants since I try to use my phone to take behind the scenes photos using a bluetooth remote.
+I did go buy a Bluetooth speaker to play music during shoots.
+I generally let the model connect his/her phone to it and play whatever s/he wants since I try to use my phone to take behind the scenes photos using a Bluetooth remote.
 Generally, it’s not possible to connect to both the speaker and the remote at the same time.
 Plus, I think it’s better if the model controls the music.
 I think I’m going to also load music and streaming music apps on my iPad, so I can use my iPad for music.

 This one was pretty easy to fix.
-Nowadays, I always use autofocus, and I always make sure my camera is set to single point focus when shooting with models.
+Nowadays, I always use auto-focus, and I always make sure my camera is set to single point focus when shooting with models.
 Then, when I focus on the model I focus on one of the model’s eyes, or the bridge of the nose.
 This has helped get better focused photos and reduced the number of photos I had to toss because they were out of focus.
 I still do get photos where the focus on the eyes is a little soft, but I learned a technique for sharpening the eyes in Photoshop without overdoing it.